Dris7/Dris7.github.io/README.md

 This portfolio is designed to provide a comprehensive look at my professional journey, highlighting my technical skills, completed projects, and personal achievements.
 It serves as a platform to connect with potential employers, clients, and fellow professionals in the industry.

-Certainly!
-You can include the architecture diagram in the README's Overview section by embedding it as an image.
-Since the diagram is hosted in a GitHub repository, you can use the raw content link to display it directly in the README file.
-Here's how you can modify the Overview section to include the architecture diagram:

 ---

 ### Architecture Diagram